Deep Learning for Detecting Robotic Grasps: Experiments

-\header{Dataset.} We used the extended version of the Cornell grasping dataset \cite{JiangICRA2011} for our experiments (\texttt{\url{http://pr.cs.cornell.edu/deepgrasping}}).
-This dataset contains 1035 images of 280 graspable objects, each annotated with several ground-truth positive and negative grasping rectangles.
+We used the extended version of the Cornell grasping dataset for our experiments.
+This dataset, along with code for this paper, is available at \texttt{\url{http://pr.cs.cornell.edu/deepgrasping}}.
+We note that this is an updated version of the dataset used in \cite{JiangICRA2011}, containing several more complex objects, and thus results for their algorithms will be different from those in \cite{JiangICRA2011}.
+This dataset contains 1035 images of 280 graspable objects, several of which are shown in Fig.~\ref{fig:datasetObj}.
+Each image is annotated with several ground-truth positive and negative grasping rectangles.
 While the vast majority of possible rectangles for most objects will be non-graspable, the dataset contains roughly equal numbers of graspable and non-graspable rectangles.
 We will show that this is useful for an unsupervised learning algorithm, as it allows learning a good representation for graspable rectangles even from unlabeled data.

-We performed five-fold cross-validation, and present results for splits on a per image (i.e., the training set and the validation set do not share the same image) and per object (i.e., the training set and the validation set do not share any images from the same object) basis.
+We performed five-fold cross-validation, and present results for splits on per image (i.e., the training set and the validation set do not share the same image) and per object (i.e., the training set and the validation set do not share any images from the same object) basis. \newTxt{Hyper-parameters were selected by validating performance on a separate set of 300 grasps not used in any of the cross-validation splits.}

-We take seven channels as input: YUV channels in the color space, depths, and the XYZ components of computed surface normals.
-With an image patch size of 24x24 pixels, we have 4032 (=24*24*7) input features.
-We trained a deep network with 200 hidden units each at the first and second layers using our learning algorithm as described in Sections~\ref{sec:detection} and~\ref{sec:sparsity},
+\newTxt{We take seven 24x24 pixel channels as described in Section~\ref{sec:input} as input, giving 4032 input features to each network.} We trained a deep network with 200 hidden units each at the first and second layers using our learning algorithm as described in Sections~\ref{sec:detection} and~\ref{sec:sparsity}.
+Training this network took roughly 30 minutes.
+For trials involving our two-pass system, we trained a second network with 50 hidden units at each layer in the same manner.
+During inference we performed an exhaustive search using this network, then used the 200-unit network to re-rank the 100 highest-ranked rectangles found by the 50-unit network.